3dem/relion-documents/source/Reference/Using-RELION.rst

 The Job actions button
 ^^^^^^^^^^^^^^^^^^^^^^

-The :button:`Job actions` button opens up a little menu with options for the selected (running, finished or scheduled) job.
+The :button:`Job actions` button opens up a little menu with options for the selected (running, finished or schemed) job.
 Here, you can access a file called `note.txt` (that is saved in every individual job directory and which may be used to store user comments); you can change the alias of the job; you can mark a job as finished (in case it somehow got stuck); you can make a flowchart of the history of that job (provided \LaTeX\  and the `TikZ` package are installed on your system, also see :ref:`this section <sec_wrappingup>`); or you can delete or clean a job to save disk space (see below).